 Administration Agreement: The Company also entered into an administration agreement (the "Administration Agreement") with the Investment Advisor.
 On June 9, 2022, the Board approved the renewal of the Administration Agreement for the period beginning June 20, 2022 through June 20, 2023.
 Under the Administration Agreement, the Investment Advisor furnishes the Company with office facilities and equipment, provides clerical, bookkeeping, and record keeping services at such facilities and provides the Company with other administrative services necessary to conduct its day-to-day operations.
 The Company reimburses the Investment Advisor for the allocable portion of overhead expenses incurred in performing its obligations under the Administration Agreement, including rent and the Company's allocable portion of the cost of its chief financial officer and chief compliance officer and their respective staffs.
 Under the Administration Agreement, the Investment Advisor also provides managerial assistance to those portfolio companies on the Company's behalf to those portfolio companies that have accepted the Company's offer to provide such assistance and the Company reimburses the Investment Advisor for fees and expenses incurred with providing such services.
-In addition, the Company reimburses the Investment Advisor for fees and expenses incurred while performing due diligence on the Company's prospective portfolio companies, including "dead deal" expenses.
-Under the Administration Agreement, administrative service expenses for the years ended December 31, 2022, 2021 and 2020 were \$1,902, \$1,719 and \$1,720, respectively.
-As of December 31, 2022 and 2021, the accrued administrative service expense payable was \$700 and \$634, respectively.
+In addition, the Company reimburses the Investment Advisor for fees and expenses for the years ended December 31, 2022, 2021 and 2020 were \$1,902, \$1,719 and \$1,720, respective].
+As of December 31, 2022 and 2021, the accrued administrative service expense payable was \$700 and \$634, respective].